Waves in Krui

 The coastline of the Krui region of southern Sumatra rivals any part of Indonesia in terms of consistency and quality of waves.
 So why haven’t you heard of it?
 The “downside” for some people is that the major surf zones are rather spread apart (30-45 mins. between the big spots), the closest airport is a 6 hour drive, and there still isn’t an established surf map as this area is still pretty un-explored.
 The obvious upside to those problems is a pristine Indonesian jungle teeming with waves that are still relatively un-crowded.
 Trust us, the good outweighs the bad.
 Come surf in krui with Paradise surf camp.

-For those looking for more info, check out the Low Pressure Guide to Sumatra
+For those looking for more info, check out the amazing Atlas Krui Surf Guide

 We fill up quick, check availability for your next Indo trip now!Book it! »

 Often incorrectly referred to as Karang Nyimbor, Paradise Surf Camp sits on the beach overlooking this excellent left point.
 Often compared to Uluwatu, Ujung Bocur is a long, consistent lefthander with alternating barrel and turn sections.
 On its day, it can provide fun barrels and long, fast 200m+ rides.
 Ujung is consistent and pretty much always has a wave, though it’s hollower and a bit more challenging at low tide.
 As it sits closest to the camps, this wave gets the most crowded.
 Distance from Paradise: 3 minute walk up the beach.

 Often referred to as 'The Sumatran Pipeline' by visiting surfers or 'absolute evil' by the local fishermen, Way Jambu offers experienced surfers the barrel of their lives.
 Heavy, critical take-off into a top-to-bottom barrel.
 Easy, right?
 Has been featured as a secret spot in several videos.
 A must check, for sure.
 Distance from Paradise: 15 minute drive south.